Please send your comments with the subject line “Comments on Pediatric ARV Guidelines” to ContactUs@aidsinfo.nih.gov by March 20, 2015.

 Enhanced toxicity: Didanosine mitochondrial toxicity is enhanced by ribavirin.

 Overlapping toxicities: The combination of stavudine with didanosine may result in enhanced toxicity.
-That combination should not be used unless the potential benefit clearly outweighs the potential risk (see below).
+That combination should not generally be used (see below).

 More common: Diarrhea, abdominal pain, nausea, and vomiting.

 Less common (more severe): Peripheral neuropathy, electrolyte abnormalities, and hyperuricemia.
-Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported, and are more common with didanosine in combination with stavudine.
+Lactic acidosis and hepatomegaly with steatosis, including fatal cases, have been reported, and are more common with didanosine in combination with stavudine.
 Pancreatitis (less common in children than in adults, more common when didanosine is used in combination with tenofovir or stavudine) can occur.
 Increased liver enzymes and retinal depigmentation and optic neuritis have been reported.
 Fall in CD4 T lymphocyte count is reported with use of didanosine with tenofovir.